-In the 30 years that I have been teaching I have seen one of two things happen to most students.
-They come in all excited to learn to play the bagpipes.
-The come weekly, practice daily, and progress to the point where they buy pipes.
+In the 30 years since I began teaching, I have seen one of two things happen to most students.
+Initially, they are excited to learn to play the bagpipes.
+They come to lessons weekly, practice daily, and progress to the point where they are ready to buy pipes.
 At that point, they come to a fork in the road.
 Some continue and some quit.
-The question is why?

-When I was progressing through the bagpipe world, I had two types of bagpipe activities.
+When I was progressing through the bagpipe world, I enjoyed two types of bagpipe activities.
 I liken them to college courses.
-For most of you who have some college training, many of the courses consisted of “seminar” and “lab”.
-I would consider lessons to be the seminar.
-Practicing is at the beginning of the lab.
-For the people who have gone on to be successful players, I have found that their lab morphed into playing in a pipe band.
-As bagpiper, I think one of the most important things that you can do is play in a pipe band as you’re growing in this skill.
+For those of you who have some college training, you may remember that some of your courses consisted of “seminar” and “lab”.
+Similar to this, I would consider lessons to be the seminar.
+Practicing is where the lab work begins.
+For those who have gone on to be successful players, consider that the lab portion then morphs into playing in a pipe band.

-Pipe Bands make you accountable.
-They give you a deadline to learn your music and a minimal requirement in regards to bagpipe maintenance.
-I remember as a kid going to band practice and having my drones fall because of the compressed hemp.
+I remember as a kid going to band practice one night and having my drones fall because of the compressed hemp.
 I was told to sit it out that night.
-I made sure that that was the last time that ever happened.
-If I was to play in the band I had to assume responsibility for my instrument.
+I made sure that that was the last time that ever happened!
+If I was playing in the band, I had to assume responsibility for my instrument.
 I needed to make sure that it was “hemped” properly and that everything worked.
 If I had a reed problem, it was my responsibility to make sure it was fixed before band practice.

-I think that another good “lab” for bagpipers is competition.
-The idea initially isn’t to go out and beat the kilt off of your competitor, the idea is that it gives you a reason to practice more and learn new music.
-It also makes you accountable in that you have a target date to get things done like learning the tunes and making sure that your pipes work.
-A little trepidation is good for people and will ultimately make you a stronger performer.
+I believe that another good “lab” for bagpipers is competition.
+The idea initially isn’t to go out and beat the kilt off of your competitor.
+However, competition gives you a reason to practice more and to learn new music as well.
+It also makes you accountable in that you have a target date to get things done, i.e. learning the tunes and making sure that your pipes work.
+A little trepidation is good for you and will ultimately make you a stronger performer.